 Hottest New National Park

-White Sands just became a national park in December of 2019 – mere months before the pandemic.
+White Sands just became a national park in December of 2019.
 Because of this, we feel White Sands will be a hot national park over the next few years.

 National Park buffs who couldn’t get their stamp due to visitor center closures will want to go now so they can mark another park in their book.
 The park offers massive dunes of crystal white gypsum sand that you can drive through on the road they keep plowed.